For many people, the prospect of studying in a city as cosmopolitan and globally connected as London may be both exciting and daunting!

 We offer a range of information for incoming students prior to arrival:

 - We are pleased to work in partnership with the University of London Housing Service (ULHS) who can assist students in finding the right place to live during your study programme.

 - We offer a social forum on the Welcome site through which incoming students can meet each other virtually, perhaps to buddy up and share the accommodation search, or just as a place to start networking!

 - We supply information about arriving and living in London: how to access health services, open bank accounts and local travel information.

 Once you are enrolled, we offer the following additional services from our Bedford Square campus:

 - A Student Support Orientation session at the start of all programs addressing culture shock and outlining additional support available throughout the program.

 - ‘Staying Safe in London’- tailor made safety awareness sessions delivered by an expert security consultant.

-If you need to see someone urgently, and the Student Support and Counselling Service is not available, please contact your GP, call Samaritans on 08457 90 90 90 or visit your nearest A&E.
+If you need to see someone urgently, and the Student Support and Counselling Service is not available, please contact your GP/doctor, call Samaritans free on 116 123 (UK) or visit your nearest Hospital A&E.